U.S. flag

 Clinical Description

-• Osteosarcomas account for 3%-16% of LFS cancers and typically occur prior to age 30 years (median age: 14 years), although later diagnoses up to age 55 years have been reported [Bougeard et al 2015, Mirabello et al 2015].
-In one series, the cumulative incidence of bone cancers by age 70 was 5% for women and 11% for men [Mai et al 2016].
+Osteosarcomas account for up to 16% of LFS cancers.
+Occurrence of osteosarcoma is highest in childhood and adolescence; however, osteosarcoma diagnosis in adulthood is also reported [Bougeard et al 2015].
+In one series, the cumulative incidence of bone cancers by age 70 years was 5% for women and 11% for men [Mai et al 2016].

-• Soft-tissue sarcomas.
-Rhabdomyosarcomas and other soft-tissue sarcomas are the most common LFS cancers in children and account for 17%-27% of the total cancers occurring in individuals with LFS [Bougeard et al 2015].
+Soft-tissue sarcomas, especially rhabdomyosarcoma, are the most common LFS cancers in children and account for 17%-27% of the total cancers occurring in individuals with LFS [Bougeard et al 2015].
 In one series, the cumulative incidence of soft-tissue sarcoma was 15% for women and 22% for men [Mai et al 2016].
-Rhabdomyosarcomas often occur before age five years [Ognjanovic et al 2012] and are often nonalveolar tumors with diffuse anaplasia [Hettmer et al 2014].
+The highest risk of rhabdomyosarcoma is between ages 0-15 years; however, rhabdomyosarcoma can also occur at older ages.

 Excess of early-onset cancers.
 In one series, the average onset of first cancer for men with LFS was age 17 years; the average onset of first cancer for women was age 28 years when including breast cancer and age 13 years when excluding breast cancer [Bougeard et al 2015].
-In another series, it was estimated that 50% of LFS-associated malignancies occurred by age 30-31 years for women and age 46 for men [Mai et al 2016].
+In another series, it was estimated that 50% of LFS-related cancers occurred by age 30-31 years in women and age 46 in men [Mai et al 2016].

 Genotype-Phenotype Correlations